 – Judith Brown, Glamour in Six Dimensions: Modernism and the Radiance of Form (Ithaca: Cornell University Press, 2009), 150.

+You won't take your eyes off the game 25 euro casino bonus ohne einzahlung.
+Spend your time with fun!
 The “virtuosity of a transparent plastic coating” lies in the power of the new surface material to affect the object or body that it covers, transforming the resurfaced thing and in so doing catapulting it into a more luscious and modern world, a consumer fantasy where the delicate meets the impervious.
 Like Frankel’s cellophane, manipulations of the surface conditions of art affect more than the visual qualities of the work: they also have the power to alter its status as object, changing how the viewer perceives and relates to its materiality.

 In the works featured in this exhibition, radiance, that quality of projected light that we associate so often with the marvelous and the modern, is subverted by the relationship between the quality of a surface and what it covers, reflects, or contains: gilded insect wings sketch a house’s morbid geography, material treatments upend expectations of form and colour, and dollar-store detritus, sunk in resin, seems to glow behind glass.
 These glistening, shining surfaces manipulate the viewer’s perception of dimension through reflections and refractions, un-forming the object, like Narcissus at the pool who saw not himself but another, described by the poet Alice Oswald as “half frail, half glittering,” and died there, transfixed, unable to establish contact.
 They are also, as Brown points out in Frankel’s ecstatic cellophane experience, portals into the aesthetics and material conditions of late modernity.